Credit:

 - Firmware updates are common

 Robot lawn mowers require some assistance in cleaning up after a job well done to ensure the next cut is just as good as the last.
 The maintenance isn't that different from what you'd experience with a standard mower.
 Cleaning and regular blade replacement are among the most critical aspects.
-It's also worth noting that whereas a traditional walk-behind mower uses a single large, up to 2 feet, rotating blade, most—but not all, see Lymow—robot lawn mowers use several small blades, more akin to razor blades, that work in unison to achieve an even cut.
+Whereas a traditional walk-behind mower uses a single large rotating blade up to two feet wide, most—but not all, see Lymow—robot lawn mowers use several small blades, more akin to razor blades, that work in unison to achieve an even cut.
 Remove grass clippings and debris that can hinder its operation, and check and replace the blades periodically to maintain sharpness.

 Different robot lawn mowers offer various levels of waterproofing to protect key components from moisture and rain, and all of the mowers we tested held up well amid the unpredictable summer weather.
 They even endured a surprise shower or two throughout testing and emerged on the other side no worse for wear.